OWASP API Security Top 10 2

 What is the issue here?
 In case of an unsuccessful call, the server sends a complete stack trace in response, containing function names, controller and route information, file path etc. An attacker can use the information for profiling and preparing specific attacks on the environment.

-The solution to the issue is pretty simple.
-Bob will create an API endpoint /apirule7/ping_s that will carry out error handling and only share desired information with the user (as shown below).
+that will carry out error handling and only share desired information with the user (as shown below).

 Mitigation Measures